Pinouf42/LiveTwitcher/README.md

 Thanks for your interest.

+READY TO USE APP IS IN THE "LiveTwitcher" FOLDER AND "READY TO USE" FOLDER :)

 PS: I know there is MANY improvments to do with this app but I try to update it as fast as I can :)

 This software is under MIT License.